 Races involve up to four riders racing anticlockwise round four laps of the track, the winner being the first across the line.
 The number of laps varies with the age of the riders but is usually 4 laps for a single race.
 Riders slide their left foot along the track as they race round turns.
 Physical contact is legal and often necessary.
 Clothing covers the whole body from the neck down.
 Helmets are also required.

 Cycle speedway bikes are simple and robust.
 Steel and aluminium still rule in cycle-speedway.
-No suspension, upright handlebars, a low, single gear with a freewheel and 26 inch with.
-They are purpose-built for one-thing – getting through the slings and arrows of a cycle speedway meeting as fast as possible and in one piece!
+No suspension, upright handlebars, a low, single gear with a freewheel and 26 inch width.
+They are purpose-built for one-thing – getting through the slings and arrows of a cycle speedway track as fast as possible and in one piece!